beartype/beartype/doc/src/index.rst

 Usage
 #####

-Beartype isn't just the standards-compliant ``@beartype.beartype`` decorator.
+Beartype isn't just the ``@beartype.beartype`` decorator.

 Beartype is a menagerie of public APIs for type-checking, introspecting, and manipulating type hints at runtime – all accessible under the ``beartype`` package installed when you installed beartype.
+But all beartype documentation begins with ``@beartype.beartype``, just as all rivers run to the sea.

-Beartype: *more than meets the eye.*
+:superscript:`False!
+Do endorheic basins mean nothing to you, Ecclesiastes 1:7?`

 *******************
 Beartype Decoration